nom-tam-fits/nom-tam-fits/src/site/markdown/header.md

   source: [http://tucana.noao.edu/ADASS/adass_proc/adass_95/zaraten/zaraten.html](http://tucana.noao.edu/ADASS/adass_proc/adass_95/zaraten/zaraten.html)

-All duplicates where eliminated from enumerations (including enumerations that defined in one of the "parent" standards).
+All duplicates were eliminated from enumerations (including enumerations that are defined in one of the "parent" standards).
 So always use a keyword of one of the higher level standards when possible.

 Furthermore we have identified synonym keywords inside and between dictionaries.
 We have also started to collect these in the Synonyms class in the header package.
-So you can easily find the primary keyword to use in stead of the synonym.
+So you can find the best keyword to use rather than a less widely defined synonym.

+The enums may be used to set and extract keyword values.
-Currently these enums have no real effect in the library.
-But you can now make compiler check references to keywords (No more pruney String references).
+You can also make the compiler check references to keywords (No more pruney String references).
-Future versions of the library will try to validate using these dictionaries and warn you if you use a keyword inappropriately (e.g., wrong data type, wrong HDU or deprecated keyword).
+Future versions of the library will try to validate using these dictionaries and warn you when you use a keyword inappropriately (e.g., wrong data type, wrong HDU or deprecated keyword).

 We would appreciate any additional help in correcting errors in these definitions